ArjaanBuijk/CarND_Advanced_Lane_Lines/writeup_report.md

 4. At the end, these 3 thresholds are combined in a single binary image used to detect the lanes.

 (*) The <b>blackening</b> technique is a method where I take the average level in a certain region, and then set to black (0) every pixel that is below this average level.
 This turned out to be a very efficient method to deal with black stripes & smudges on the road, and was key in getting video 1 & 2 to work.
 Unfortunately, it is not a good thing to do when there are a lot of shadows, because it tends to blacken away everything that is covered by the shadows.
-This is why video 3 is not working that great, and I am looking for a better approach that deals with shadows of video 3 and the dark lines and smudges of videos 1 & 2.
+This is why video 3 is not working that great, and I am looking for a better approach that deals with shadows of video 3 while also taking care of the dark lines and smudges of videos 1 & 2.

-It was an effort of trial-and-error to find a good combination of blackening, thresholding and clahe that works most of the time.
+It was simply a lot of trial-and-error to find a good combination of blackening, thresholding and clahe that works most of the time.

 In the last code cell of the notebook, it is possible to test the lane detection on individual images, with option to display all intermediate steps.